-The Exchange proposes to extend its current Priority Customer Rebate Program (the "Program") until October 31, 2013.
-The Program currently applies to the period beginning July 1, 2013 and ending September 30, 2013.
-The Program is based on the substantially similar fees of another competing options exchange.
-Under the Program, the Exchange shall credit each Member the per contract amount set forth in the table below resulting from each Priority Customer order transmitted by that Member which is executed on the Exchange in all multiply-listed option classes (excluding mini-options and executions related to contracts that are routed to one or more exchanges in connection with the Options Order Protection and Locked/Crossed Market Plan referenced in Rule 1400), provided the Member meets certain volume thresholds in a month as described below.
-The volume thresholds are calculated based on the customer average daily volume over the course of the month.
-Volume will be recorded for and credits will be delivered to the Member Firm that submits the order to the Exchange.
+The Exchange proposes to modify its current Priority Customer Rebate Program (the "Program") to (i) lower the volume thresholds of the four highest volume tiers; and (ii) increase the per contract credit for the three highest volume tiers.
+The new terms of the Program will be implemented for a period beginning December 1, 2013 and ending December 31, 2013.3 The Program currently applies to the period beginning July 1, 2013 and ending November 30, 2013.4 The Program is based on the substantially similar fees of another competing options exchange.5 Under the Program, the Exchange shall credit each Member the per contract amount set forth in the table below resulting from each Priority Customer6 order transmitted by that Member which is executed on the Exchange in all multiply-listed option classes (excluding mini-options and executions related to contracts that are routed to one or more exchanges in connection with the Options Order Protection and Locked/Crossed Market Plan referenced in Rule 1400), provided the Member meets certain volume thresholds in a month as described below.
+The volume

-&lt;sup>3 The Exchange notes that at the end of the period, the Program will expire unless the Exchange files another 19b-4 Rule Filing to amend its fees.
+3 The Exchange notes that at the end of the period, the Program will expire unless the Exchange files another 19b-4 Rule Filing to amend its fees.

-&lt;sup>4 See Securities Exchange Act Release No. 69947 (July 9, 2013), 78 FR 42138 (July 15, 2013) (SR-MIAX-2013-31).
+See Securities Exchange Act Release Nos.
+70769 (October 29, 2013), 78 FR 66094 (November 4, 2013); 70523 (September 26, 2013), 78 FR 60966 (October 2, 2013)(SR-MIAX-2013-47); 69947 (July 9, 2013), 78 FR 42138 (July 15, 2013) (SR-MIAX-2013-31).